 KriptoK is a non-custodial wallet.
 This means:

-The only weak point in self-custody is the security of your seed phrase.
+One of the most important security responsibilities in self-custody is protecting your seed phrase.
 Anyone who knows your seed phrase can access your funds.
 Never: